pantheon-systems/documentation/source/_docs/email.md

 ### Can I use Microsoft Exchange or Office 365 for my emails?

-Offce 365 have ports 25 and 587 by default.
-They also have different options for sending like via [SMTP client, Direct send or SMTP relay](https://support.office.com/en-us/article/How-to-set-up-a-multifunction-device-or-application-to-send-email-using-Office-365-69f58e99-c550-4274-ad18-c805d654b4c4?ui=en-US&rs=en-US&ad=US).
-The document outlines limitations and configuration to know what will work for your application.
+Offce 365 uses ports `25` and `587` by default, and different options for sending via SMTP client, Direct send or SMTP relay.
+[This document](https://support.office.com/en-us/article/How-to-set-up-a-multifunction-device-or-application-to-send-email-using-Office-365-69f58e99-c550-4274-ad18-c805d654b4c4?ui=en-US&rs=en-US&ad=US){.external} outlines the limitations and configurations of each, to know what will work for your application.

-Because we don't support SPF, it is likely that most Exchange or Office 365 servers won't work if its [configured at your email server.](https://technet.microsoft.com/en-us/library/dn789058%28v=exchg.150%29.aspx?f=255&MSPPError=-2147217396).
-Check your organizations Microsoft Exchange settings on what will be allowed by your system.
+Because we don't support SPF, it is likely that most Exchange or Office 365 servers won't work if its [configured at your email server](https://technet.microsoft.com/en-us/library/dn789058%28v=exchg.150%29.aspx?f=255&MSPPError=-2147217396){.external}.
+Check your organization's Microsoft Exchange settings on what's allowed by your system.